NYCPlanning/ae-zoning-api/README.md

 npm i
 ```
 ### Set up your `.env` file
-Create a file called `.env` in the root folder of the project and copy the contents of `sample.env` into that new file
+Create a file called `.env` in the root folder of the project.

+If using a local database, copy the contents of `sample.env` into that new file.
+If using the remote database, use our password manager to find credentials for the dev database.

+### (Optional) Use a local database

-### Run local database with docker compose
+#### Run local database with docker compose
 Next, use [docker compose](https://docs.docker.com/compose/) to stand up a local Postgresql database.
 ```
 docker compose up